michaldarda/sy18nc/README.md

 If you are using this gem with Rails app, you may create an initializer under your `config/initializers` named `sy18nc.rb`

+This command will create it for you:

+    $ rake sy18nc:install

 Sample initializer looks like this

 ```ruby